Plates

 I’m Not Here.
 2019

 This project imagines the city through the eyes of an individual suffering from clinical depression.
-The inspiration for these two drawings came from a conversation between the artist and his teenaged son who fought this disease for seven long years.
+The inspiration for these two works evolved from a rare conversation between the artist and his teenaged son who at the time was just beginning to show signs of this terrible disease.

 Dimensions each scroll: 4.5 × 29 ft.